 An 80s-lover’s neon-filled fantasy, come to life!

-After selling out performances across Broadway and the UK, The Wedding Singer brings its neon lights, flashy perms and dazzling choreography to Melbourne – filling the Athenaeum Theatre with a sense of resounding joy and classic 80s nostalgia.
+After selling out performances across Broadway and the UK, and lighting up the Athenaeum Theatre in Melbourne in 2021, The Wedding Singer brings its neon lights, flashy perms and dazzling choreography to The Arts Centre’s State Theatre – updating the already brilliant performance with spectacular new sets and costumes, bringing about even more avenues of 80s nostalgia.

 Based on the beloved Adam Sandler/Drew Barrymore romantic comedy, The Wedding Singer tells the story of Robbie Hart (Christian Charisiou) a down-on-his-luck wedding singer whose own wedding is turned to ruin.
 After shattering the joy of other people’s weddings, a waitress named Julia (Teagan Wouters), the woman of Robbie’s dreams, intervenes.
 In order for Robbie to win the girl, he must overcome his grief and deliver the performance of a lifetime.